 Article 16 – Gender equality

-1. States Parties, in accordance with their obligations under international law, shall ensure full gender equality for all women and men, and undertake to take measures, including through temporary special measures as and when appropriate, to end all forms of discrimination against all women and girls everywhere so as to ensure their full and equal enjoyment of the right to development.
+1. States Parties, in accordance with their obligations under international law, shall ensure full gender equality for all women and men, and undertake to take measures, including through temporary special measures as and when appropriate, to end all forms of discrimination against all women and girls everywhere, online and offline, so as to ensure their full and equal enjoyment of the right to development.

 2. To that end, States Parties undertake to take appropriate measures, separately and jointly, inter alia:

-(a) To eliminate all forms of violence and harmful practices against all women and girls in the public and private spheres;
+(a) To eliminate all forms of violence and harmful practices against all women and girls in the public and private spheres, online and offline;

-(b) To ensure women’s full and effective participation and equal opportunities for leadership at all levels in the conceptualization, decision-making, implementation, monitoring and evaluation of policies and programmes in political, economic and public life, and within legal persons;
+(b) To ensure women’s full and effective participation and equal opportunities for leadership at all levels in the conceptualization, decision-making, implementation, monitoring and evaluation of policies and programmes in political, economic, cultural and public life, and within legal persons;

 (c) To adopt and strengthen policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels;